 After Your Surgery

 Swelling is normal after surgery and is a major cause of post-extraction discomfort.
-Swelling typically peaks by the third or fourth day and then starts to resolve; it can be reduced by the use of an ice pack.
-Apply the ice pack to the side of your face for 10 minutes; transfer it to the opposite side for another 10 minutes.
-Continue icing the face for the first 24 hours.
-Do not freeze the skin.
-Ice packs are useful for the first 24–48 hours only.
-Also, keep your head elevated on 2 pillows for 3–4 days.
-These measures will not eliminate swelling, but they help to reduce its severity.
+Swelling can be reduced by applying an ice pack to the side of your face for 10 minutes; transfer it to the opposite side for another 10 minutes.
+Continue icing the face as tolerated for the first 1–2 days.

 If you went to sleep for surgery, it is important to start drinking again right after surgery.
 Start with water, Powerade®, Gatorade®, or juices.
 Once you can tolerate fluids, you may start to eat soft foods like mashed potatoes, eggs, and oatmeal.